lino-framework/book/docs/admin/certbot.rst

 - create the nginx config file in :file:`/etc/nginx/sites-available`
 - enable the site by linking it to :file:`/etc/nginx/sites-enabled`
 - restart the nginx service
-- run certbot-auto to register the new site at certbot as being served on this server.
+- run :cmd:`certbot-auto` to register the new site at certbot as being served on this server.

 Read the docs: